 We have added the support for description and call-to-action to our Instant Win rewards, giving you an option to present richer content to your winners, tell them more about the reward they won, and even take them to the next step of your choice.
 To learn more about setting up an Instant Win Experience, please see this article.

 Real-time poll App (19th July 2020)

-Real-time polls can be added to any micro-experience and provide immediate feedback as users make their selection.
+Real-time polls can be added to any nextgen-experience and provide immediate feedback as users make their selection.
 The results are calculated in real-time and can be displayed as a count or percentage.
 We have also revisited the look & feel of polls and have come up with a range of design options that will make your experiences both beautiful and fun to interact with.
 You can now find the Real-time poll app in the Experiences Library.
 If you want to learn more about how to create a real-time poll, please see this article.

 New updates to the Experience Library (19th July 2020)

 We are keeping our word and we are continuing to roll out new features and improvements to the Experience Library.
 In the past few weeks we have introduced the following: